 It was an unbelievably peaceful night.
-As I settled into the chair my husband Carl had strategically placed for me on our back patio, I marveled at how clear it was for stargazing.
-Wrapped in our heaviest coats and donning thick gloves to keep out the crisp, sharp cold, we settled in for what turned out to be a spectacular show.
+As I settled into the chair on my back patio, I marveled at how clear it was for stargazing.
+Wrapped in my heaviest coat and donning thick gloves to keep out the crisp, sharp cold, I settled in for what turned out to be a spectacular show.
 That evening, 12/13/12, the Geminid meteor shower did not disappoint, as tiny flashes of light, shooting stars, exploded across the sky.

 Why Would Someone Do This?

 My legs went numb and I carried myself to the closest couch in the living room nearby.
-When Carl came upstairs he found me in tears, mumbling, “I don’t understand.
+It didn’t take me long to dissolve into a mess of tears as the numbers lost were announced.
+I found myself mumbling, “I don’t understand.
 Why would someone do this?
 They are just little kids.
 What is going on?”
-We held each other as we mourned the senseless loss.
+I still remember the heart-wrenching pain of the senseless loss.

 They Were Our Children

-In a panic, I struggled to remember if we knew anyone with young children living in the Newtown/Sandy Hook area, as if that fact mattered.
+In a panic, I struggled to remember if I knew anyone with young children living in the Newtown/Sandy Hook area, as if that fact mattered.
 It really didn’t.
-Even though we didn’t know any of the victims personally, the tragic loss was profoundly painful for the state of Connecticut and the entire nation.
+Even though I didn’t know any of the victims personally, the tragic loss was profoundly painful for the state of Connecticut and the entire nation.

 A Missed Opportunity for Change